Labour insists on reversal of fuel price hike, meets Nigerian govt again on December 7 | Ripples Nigeria

+The organized labour on Thursday insisted on the reversal of the fuel price hike announced recently by the Federal Government.

+The President of the Trade Union Congress (TUC), Quadri Olaleye, who disclosed this to journalists at the end of the meeting between the government and labour at the State House Banquet Hall, Abuja, said the labour wants the government to reverse the last fuel price increase, which took place during negotiation between the two sides.

-The Minister of Labour and Employment, Dr. Chris Ngige, said on Thursday night the Federal Government team and organised labour would reconvene on December 7 to continue their discussion on fuel price hike and electricity tariff adjustment.
+The Minister of Labour and Employment, Dr. Chris Ngige, who led the federal government team to the meeting, said the two parties would reconvene on December 7 to continue their discussion on the fuel price hike and electricity tariff adjustment.

 The minister said: “By Monday, December 7, we will come back, because the message from the organised labour is clear.
 They want a reversal of the pump price to what it was.
 So, the government side will take it back to our principals.